aakashlpin/emailapi/README.md

   - ➡️ `FIREBASE_PRIVATE_KEY=<private_key>`

-#### Setup Step 4/6:
+### Step # 4/6:
+We'll setup the following environment variables in this step:
 ```
 EMAILAPI_DOMAIN=
 EMAILAPI_BASE_URL=
 ```

 In the interest of data security emailapi.io uses a [forked](https://github.com/aakashlpin/jsonbox) and self-hosted version of [jsonbox](https://github.com/vasanthv/jsonbox) as the underlying data store.
-This data store also stores `accessToken` which contains `readonly` access to the users Gmail account.
+This data store also stores `accessToken` which contains `readonly` access to the users (your) Gmail account.

 You're free to choose between hosted service of jsonbox at [jsonbox.io](https://jsonbox.io/) or to fork, clone, [configure](https://github.com/vasanthv/jsonbox/blob/master/src/config.js), and host it yourself with more generous limitations [than are currently permitted](https://github.com/vasanthv/jsonbox#limitations) with the hosted service.

 jsonbox internally uses mongodb as the underlying database.
 You're free to choose between self-managed mongodb instance or a more robust and managed mongodb solution.

-In the interest of reliability and ease-of-use emailapi.io uses managed mongodb solution from [MongoDB Atlas](https://cloud.mongodb.com) which comes with a generous free tier of 500MB to begin with.
+In the interest of reliability and ease-of-use emailapi.io uses managed mongodb solution from [MongoDB Atlas](https://cloud.mongodb.com) which comes with a generous free tier of 500MB out of the box.

 e.g. if you're using hosted jsonbox service:
 - ➡️ `EMAILAPI_DOMAIN=https://jsonbox.io`
 - ➡️ `EMAILAPI_BASE_URL=https://jsonbox.io/box_<id>`

-#### Setup Step 5/6:
+### Step # 5/6:
+We'll setup the following environment variables in this step:
 ```
 MAILGUN_API_KEY=
 MAILGUN_DOMAIN=